usgs/wdfn-blog/content/api_catalog.md

 Another helpful starting point can be [this overview blog post](/nldi-intro/).

-Through some light reverse engineering[^pleasesteal] of [a USGS monitoring location page](https://waterdata.usgs.gov/monitoring-location/09380000/) courtesy of a browser's network-debugger tool (usually the F12 key), we observe the following calls to NLDI are made:
+Through some light reverse engineering[^pleasesteal] of [a USGS monitoring location page](https://waterdata.usgs.gov/monitoring-location/09380000/) courtesy of a browser's network-debugger tool (usually the F12 key), we can observe the calls these pages make to the NLDI API.
+Other
+API calls are possible, but it may be instructive to consider these:
 1. [Upstream flowlines.](https://labs.waterdata.usgs.gov/api/nldi/linked-data/nwissite/USGS-09380000/navigation/UM/flowlines?f=json&distance=322)  A
 GeoJSON LineString representing the river upstream of the station.
-The distance parameter limits draw distance to 322 kilometers for practical performance reasons.
+The distance parameter limits draw distance to 322 kilometers for performance reasons on Monitoring Location Pages, but larger draw distances can be specified.
 1. [Downstream flowlines.](https://labs.waterdata.usgs.gov/api/nldi/linked-data/nwissite/USGS-09380000/navigation/DM/flowlines?f=json&distance=322) Same
 as the upstream query, but in a downstream direction.
 1. [Watershed catchment area.](https://labs.waterdata.usgs.gov/api/nldi/linked-data/nwissite/USGS-09380000/basin?f=json) A GeoJSON MultiPolygon that